jcarver989/js-fixtures/README.md

     JsFixtures.generate_all

-And in your tests:
+An example test using rspec + capybara :

+    it "should do something" do
       fixture_location = JsFixtures.get :with_some_settings
+      page.visit(fixture_location)
+      page.should have_xpath('//table/tr')
+    end

 ### Custom Fixture Types